spsforks/QB64-Wiki/SQR.md

 ```

-*Example 2:* Finding the Cube root of a number.
+Finding the Cube root of a number.

 ```vb